Astaruf/CombolistScraper/README.md

 ## DISCLAIMER
 Yes, downloading data leaks without the consent of the data owner is illegal!
 Use this code at your own risk.

+## Contributors
+Thanks to nemmusu for precious contributions!